-- 1. Ensure that the wrecker boom is in stowed position over the rear of the vehicle. - 2.
-Ensure that the wrecker boom is retracted. - 3.
-Ensure that the wrecker boom is lowered to stowed position. - 4.
-Ensure that the underlift boom is retracted. - 5.
-Ensure that the underlift boom is raised with sufficient ground clearance for travel. - 6.
+- 1. Ensure that the wrecker boom is retracted. - 2.
+Ensure that the wrecker boom is lowered to stowed position. - 3.
+Ensure that the underlift boom is retracted. - 4.
+Ensure that the underlift boom is raised with sufficient ground clearance for travel. - 5.
 Ensure that the Power Take Off (PTO) is disengaged.
 See PTO operator's manual.